patteri/react-typescript-portfolio/README.md

-# React TypeScript template
+# React TypeScript portfolio

 This project is a template for projects using React and TypeScript.
-Also Sass and Bootstrap is configured into use.
+Also Sass and Bootstrap are configured into use.
+The project implements a simple portfolio page with filtering capability.
 The base template was build using `create-react-app-typescript`.

 ## Running the project